roshiroku/namira-ui/README.md

 ## Tech Stack

-Namira is built using the following technologies:
+Namira UI is built using the following technologies:

 - **React** for building the user interface
 - **Material-UI** for styling and components